capturethefoundry/sut/README.md

 ## Introduction

 Hey there, researcher!
-I've tried to write a test for the exploit but I can't seem to get it working.
+I've tried to write a test for the sut exploit but I can't seem to get it working.
 I'm quite new to this foundry thing and I don't know what I am doing wrong.
 My boss is breathing down my neck every minute and I don't want to lose my job.
 Please help me!
 I think there are **10 issues** to fix.

 ## Objectives